Vinssou/Reacher/README.md

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

+### Solving the Environment
+This project support both provided environments.
+The DDPG is used to solve this environment.
+This algorithm is a modified version from Udacity course.
+The environment will be solved faster using the second environment version described bellow.
+To solve the environment clone this repository, and run all cells of  [this jupyter notebook](https://github.com/Vinssou/Reacher/blob/master/Continuous_Control.ipynb)

 ### Watch the agent
-To simply watch the agent, run the cells one by one, but not the one that train the agent.
-Then the agent will load the weight and you could watch the result of the DDPG agent.
+To simply watch the agent, run the cells one by one of  [this jupyter notebook](https://github.com/Vinssou/Reacher/blob/master/Continuous_Control.ipynb) but not the one that train the agent.
+Then the agent will load the weights and you could watch the result of the DDPG agent.

 ### Distributed Training

 For this project, two separate versions of the Unity environment are provided:
 - The first version contains a single agent.
 - The second version contains 20 identical agents, each with its own copy of the environment.

-### Solving the Environment

-This project support both provided environments.
-The DDPG is used to solve this environment.
-This algorithm is a modified version from Udacity course.
-The environment will be solved faster using the second environment.

 #### Option 1: The First Version